Development Strategies for Creating Quiet Vehicles: Insights from a 35 -Year Veteran 2023-01-1116

 From the early 1980’s through 2015, the engineering community has witnessed dramatic changes in the technology for mitigating sound in vehicles.
-Throughout these years, vehicle noise, vibration and harshness (NVH) engineers were skilled and talented in testing vehicles, and at conducting laboratory studies of materials and trim-insulator components.
-This paper surveys a wide variety of processes that NVH automotive engineers use to develop trim-insulator packages which are effective in reducing cab-interior noise while being cosmetically appealing.
-Benchmarking techniques are explored with the objective of identifying targets for prospective new vehicles.
-A systematic vehicle experimental test technique is reviewed which aids in cascading overall cab-interior sound pressure level (SPL) targets to trim-insulator performance targets.
+Throughout these years, vehicle noise, vibration, and harshness (NVH) engineers were skilled and talented in testing vehicles, and at conducting laboratory studies of materials and trim-insulator components.
+This paper surveys a wide variety of processes that NVH automotive engineers use to develop trim-insulator packages which are effective in reducing cab-interior noise while being esthetically appealing.
+Analytical models are used to cascade overall cab-interior sound pressure level (SPL) targets to trim-insulator performance targets.
 This paper also reviews how sound absorption is employed to reduce cab-interior SPL.
 Acoustical material laboratory tests are briefly described along with the role they play in selecting trim-insulator products for vehicles.
 And finally, body shell acoustical isolation is examined, and a mathematical relationship is derived between cab air-leakage and acoustical degradation.